Ranking Jason’s thirteen best. How many do you agree with?

 A kill doesn’t have to be particularly brutal or gory to make this list, a fact that Terri’s inclusion will attest to.
 Friday the 13th Part IV: The Final Chapter features a few familiar faces from the decade of excess, most notably Crispin Glover from the original Back to the Future movie and 80s stalwart Corey Feldman.
 There is also an all-too-brief appearance from Weird Science beauty Judie Aronson as one of Jason’s least notable victims.
 Perhaps more memorable in this instance are twin beauties Terri and Tina, played by Carey and Camilla More respectively.
 Terri, in particular, is quite the hormonal hellcat, hellbent on making someone else’s beau her own, and as is typical in the realms of slasherdom, hers is an attitude for which she will pay the ultimate price.

 After a thoroughly satisfying romp with Crispin Glover’s enigmatic dancer Jimmy Mortimer, Terri decides to take a look out of the window in a close-up shot that leaves a very familiar blind spot for audiences to ponder.
 We’ve seen Jason creep up behind his victims on numerous occasions.
-After all, it is the quickest, most effective way to take out your target with as little fuss as possible.
-So what would it be this time?
-A screwdriver through the temple?
-Perhaps a swift slitting of the throat or a superhuman neck snapping?
-Actually, it’s none of those.
-And here I am pegging Jason as predictable.
+After all, it’s the quickest, most effective way to take out your target with as little fuss as possible.
+So what would it be this time, a screwdriver through the temple, a swift slitting of the throat or a superhuman neck snapping?
+Actually, it’s none of the above.
+And there I was pegging Jason as predictable.

 Like many kills you don’t see coming, this one seems to be beyond the laws of physics — at least to any mere mortal.
 With his target pressed against the window, Jason, who has climbed up the side of the house, smashes the glass and unceremoniously slings Terri out through the window onto a parked car in a moment of blunt opportunism that encapsulates Jason’s most frenzied rampage.
 Bravo, sir!